xp44mm/Notebook/Compilers/left-right.md

 -   An LR parser can detect a syntactic error as soon as it is possible to do so on a left-to-right scan of the input.

 -   The class of grammars that can be parsed using LR methods is a proper superset of the class of grammars that can be parsed with predictive or LL methods.
-For a grammar to be LR(k​), we must be able to recognize the occurrence of the right side of a production in a right-sentential form, with $k$ input symbols of lookahead.
-This requirement is far less stringent than that for LL(k​) grammars where we must be able to recognize the use of a production seeing only the first $k$ symbols of what its right side derives.
+For a grammar to be LR(k​), we must be able to recognize the occurrence of the right side of a production in a right-sentential form, with k​ input symbols of lookahead.
+This requirement is far less stringent than that for LL(k​) grammars where we must be able to recognize the use of a production seeing only the first k​ symbols of what its right side derives.
 Thus, it should not be surprising that LR grammars can describe more languages than LL grammars.

 The principal drawback of the LR method is that it is too much work to construct an LR parser by hand for a typical programming-language grammar.
 A specialized tool, an LR parser generator, is needed.
 Fortunately, many such generators are available, and we shall discuss one of the most commonly used ones, Yacc, in Section 4.9.
 Such a generator takes a context-free grammar and automatically produces a parser for that grammar.
 If the grammar contains ambiguities or other constructs that are difficult to parse in a left-to-right scan of the input, then the parser generator locates these constructs and provides detailed diagnostic messages.